Frequently Asked Questions Related to the Courses of Sri Balaji Society

 (d) Post Graduate Diploma in Management (PGDM – Executive).

 (i) Those with 2 to 3 years or more of work experience in the industry with proper documents can be admitted to this group and groomed for lateral placements (with higher salary compared to fresh graduates).
-Scope to specialise in one discipline from amongst Sales and Marketing (including Retail and Insurance), Finance and Financial Services, HR, Systems, Operations & Supply Chain Management including Logistics is also available in this course.
+Scope to specialise in one discipline from amongst Sales and Marketing (including Retail and Insurance), Finance and Financial Services, HR, Systems, Business Analytics, Operations & Supply Chain Management including Logistics is also available in this course.

-The Two Year Full time courses offered by Balaji Institute of Telecom & Management (BITM) are as under:-
+The Two Year Full-time courses offered by Balaji Institute of Telecom & Management (BITM) are as under:-

 (a) Post Graduate Diploma in Management (PGDM – Telecom).

-(i) It is a full-fledged special PG program in telecom management with good scope for placement in the managerial cadre not only in the telecom and telecom related industry (for example Service Providers, OEMs, VAS, Research & Consultancy, Passive and Active Infrastructure, Data Analytics, etc.) but also in all the telecom verticals in IT industry.
+(i) It is a full-fledged special PG program in Telecom management with good scope for placement in the managerial cadre not only in the telecom and telecom related industry (for example Service Providers, OEMs, VAS, Research & Consultancy, Passive and Active Infrastructure, Data Analytics, etc.) but also in all the telecom verticals in IT industry.
 This program enables students to select specialization of their choice from amongst Telecom Technology, Systems, Operations & Supply Chain Management.
 This PGDM program which is equivalent to a MBA degree extensively cover all the subjects as applicable.

-(ii) This course covers diverse aspects of the telecom vertical and its associated ecosystem.
+(ii) This course covers diverse aspects of the Telecom vertical and its associated ecosystem.
 Besides the classroom interactions, a two months practical Summer Internship is obligatory in leading Telecom companies.
 This is further augmented with on-site workshops with BSNL, Indus Towers, Reliance Communications etc.

 (iii) Engineers from the field of Electronics, Communications, Instrumentation, Electrical, IT and Computer Science can only apply for this course.